Funeral Insurance Plan Types:

 Final expense insurance is a different plan type, although some companies will use the term “burial insurance” to refer to final expense.
 How does final expense insurance work?
 Like burial/preneed, the final expense does cover burial and funeral costs, but it is a more extensive and flexible form of life insurance than preneed or other prepaid plans.
 These overlapping definitions can be confusing, especially when you start to research online, but understanding the pros and cons of each and what questions to ask will help you make the right choice for yourself and your loved ones.

 What You Should Know About Burial (Preneed) and Prepaid Funerals

-You can plan your own funeral service, leaving no doubt for your loved ones that it’s what you would have wanted.
+You can plan your funeral service, leaving no doubt that it’s what you would have wanted for your loved ones.

 There are many expenses that may not be covered.
 For this reason, you’ll need to carefully review any preneed contracts before agreeing to them.
 You might even want to consider hiring a lawyer to help you.
 This list of provisions that any ethical preneed contract should include will help you spot suspicious omissions.

 It’s not unheard of for funeral homes to mishandle or mismanage the money you pay them for your preneed plan.
 With that in mind, be sure you trust the company before purchasing a preneed policy.